Woodrow Wilson Fellowship

 Applying for the Wilson Fellowship

-The application deadline is Friday, January 18, 2019.
+The application deadline was Friday, February 8, 2019.
 Admitted students (both Early Decision and Regular Decision applicants) who are awarded a Woodrow Wilson Research Fellowship will be notified in late March.
 (Notifications are only sent to fellowship recipients.)